Dauvit/Data_enrichment/data_visualisation/Stats_queries_HOWTO.md

 Additional legal aggregate functions for numbers only are `sum` and `avg`.

-Filter by the aggregate over some field:
+Restrict the results by the value of an aggregate field, eg maxCit.specimentCount which has a generated value:
 ```
     AP-<fieldName>=X (aggregate value equals X)
     AP-<fieldName>=X-Y (aggregate value between X and Y, inclusive)